gerrishp2/HomeOilTankLevel/README.md

 #3  I used plastic surface mount device boxes to mount the electronics in.
 It was tight fitting the componets into the boxes.
 I'm sure that a slighly larger 3d printed box would be a better solution.

+#4 Don't try to power the ESP32 with 5VDC.
+I did this and it worked for about 5 minutes before the magic smoke came out.
+I used a 3.3V regulator to interface the 5V to power the ESP32.
+You could also try to power the entire system from a 3.3V wall wart, which will probably work

+#5 I used a transistor to interface the Hall effect sensor into the ESP32 as an input.
+I don't know why but I couldn't get the Hall effect sensor to work as a direct input into the ESP32

 Sequence of Operation:

 1.)
 On Power up the Motor strokes the actuator in the up position until the upper limit switch is detected.
 Encoder Counts are set to Zero.